ronichester/SL-animals-DVS-slayer/README.md

 This repository contains a SLAYER (Spiking Layer Error Reassignment in Time) implementation on the SL-Animals-DVS dataset using Pytorch and the SLAYER package software.

 **A BRIEF INTRODUCTION:**
-SLAYER is an offline training method that directly trains a SNN.
+SLAYER is an offline training method that directly trains a Spiking Neural Network (SNN).
 Therefore, it is a suitable method to train SNNs, which are biologically plausible networks (in short).
 The SL-animals-DVS is a dataset of sign language (SL) gestures peformed by different people representing animals, and recorded with a Dynamic Vision Sensor (DVS).